Russian on trial accused of state-ordered Berlin execution

-BERLIN (AP) — A Russian man accused of the downtown Berlin daylight murder of a Georgian on Moscow’s orders was going on trial Wednesday, in a case that has contributed to growing friction between Germany and Russia.
+BERLIN (AP) — A Russian man accused of the downtown Berlin daylight murder of a Georgian on Moscow’s orders went on trial Wednesday, in a case that has contributed to growing friction between Germany and Russia.

-Vadim K., alias Vadim S., is accused of being contracted by “state agencies of the central government of the Russian Federation” to carry out the killing in a small park only a few hundred meters (yards) from the Berlin district court where his trial is being held, according to the indictment.
+Vadim Krasikov, alias Vadim Solokov, is accused of being contracted by “state agencies of the central government of the Russian Federation” to carry out the killing on Aug.
+23, 2019 in a small park only a few hundred meters (yards) from the Berlin district court where his trial is being held, according to the indictment.

-The 55-year-old suspect’s full name was withheld in line with German privacy laws but has been widely reported as Vadim Krasikov, who used the alias Vadim Sokolov at the time of the Aug.
-23, 2019 slaying.

 Germany expelled two Russian diplomats last December over the case, prompting Russia to oust two German diplomats in retaliation.

-If the allegations against him are proved in court, the case has the potential to exacerbate tensions between Moscow and Berlin, which have also been fueled by allegations of Russian involvement in the 2015 hacking of the German parliament and the theft of documents from Chancellor Angela Merkel’s own office, as well as the poisoning of Russian opposition leader Alexei Navalny.
+If the allegations against the 55-year-old suspect are proved in court, the case has the potential to exacerbate tensions between Moscow and Berlin, which have also been fueled by allegations of Russian involvement in the 2015 hacking of the German parliament and the theft of documents from Chancellor Angela Merkel’s own office, as well as the poisoning of Russian opposition leader Alexei Navalny.

 Navalny fell ill on a flight in Russia on Aug 20.
 He was later transferred on Merkel’s personal invitation to Berlin’s Charite hospital, where doctors concluded he had been poisoned by a Soviet-era nerve agent.